Skip to content

 Download notebook View source code

-If you download and run this entire notebook after filling in your access token, the pipeline, which takes a list of pokemon as input and outputs a visualization, and all the necessary models will be deployed to your UbiOps environment.
+If you run this entire notebook after filling in your access token, the pipeline and all the necessary models will be deployed to your UbiOps environment.
 You can thus check your environment after running to explore.
-You can also check the individual steps on this page to see what we did exactly and how you can adapt it to your own use case.
+You can also check the individual steps in this notebook to see what we did exactly and how you can adapt it to your own use case.

 Add your API token.
 Then we will provide a project name, deployment name and deployment version name.
 Afterwards we initialize the client library.
-This way we can deploy the two pipelines to your environment.
+This way we can deploy the pipeline to your environment.

 import ubiops